neondatabase/website/content/docs/guides/ferretdb.md

 ![FerretDB table showing player data](/docs/guides/ferretdb_table.png)

-To query the data for a specific player via SQL, you can do so via the [Neon SQL Editor](https://neon.tech/docs/get-started-with-neon/query-with-neon-sql-editor):
+To query the data for a specific player via SQL, you can do so via the [Neon SQL Editor](https://neon.tech/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client like [psql](/docs/connect/query-with-psql-editor):

 ```sql
 SELECT _jsonb